tangarts/Pharmacy/README.md

 # Pharmacy Stock Kata

-This repo contains my solution to the Truepill pharmacy kata.
+This repo contains starter code to build an pharmacy inventory management system.

+See the [features folder](./tests/features/) for a list of features implemented.

 ## Installation